BEBR in the news

 Florida's consumers are financially queasy.

 For two years, they have bobbed along in a sea of anxiety.
-Shaken by job losses and sagging home values, their unease is reflected in the monthly consumer confidence reports produced by the University of Florida's Survey Research Center.
+Shaken by job losses and sagging home values, their unease is reflected in the monthly Consumer Sentiment reports produced by the University of Florida's Survey Research Center.

 The numbers reveal a population stuck in a recessionary funk.
 For 24 months, the index has hovered near 70, well below the 80s and 90s registered during good times.